c-h-david/rapid2/CONTRIBUTING.md

    conversations related to our project.
 This resource can be searched for old discussions.

+### Contribution Expectations

+We are deeply grateful for all contributions, big or small.
+Please note that while we do our best to engage, we may not always have time to support every contribution.
+To keep the repository maintainable, we kindly ask that you start a discussion or issue before submitting a pull request.
+Submissions made without prior engagement are welcome but may be declined or ignored at our discretion.

 ## Our Development Process

 Our project is designed to facilitate contributions, and the following visual